lawesworks/vision-model-workbench/README.md

 ####  Typical Workflow
 1. Open a Colab notebook from this repository
-2. Authenticate with the data platform (API key)
+2. Authenticate with API key
 3. Download a specific dataset version at runtime
 4. Train a pretrained computer vision model (transfer learning)
 5. Visualize training metrics (loss, mAP, etc.)